 Do not apologize for your audition.
 Just in case the casting staff thought the audition was brilliant, don’t telegraph that you think you blew it.

 If your name is not on the callback list, or if you have not been contacted to come to callbacks, you may still be cast.
 Not everyone who is cast is involved in callbacks.
 Sometimes the casting staff will not see everything they need to see at a first audition.
 If you are not called back, it just means we saw everything from you that we needed to see.
 We are doing our best to not even have to do callbacks.
-If you are called back you will be given a specific section of dialogue and song(s) that you will need to learn from the show.
-It does not have to be memorized but we will be looking closely at how you portray the character.

 Please understand this, if you are not cast, it does not mean you are not good or that the casting staff has rejected you as a person.
 We are looking for certain characteristics and qualities for each role cast.
 Even the best singers, actors, or dancers may not be the “best fit” for a particular role or show.
 If you are not cast, gracefully accept that you are not on the list and audition for the next show, and even offer to help with the show in some other way.